mkasztelnik/pwir-contacts/README.md

-This is a simple application created for [PWIR](http://artemis.wszib.edu.pl/~kaszteln/pwir) course showing how REST API can be created na used to build rich internet applications.
+This is a simple application created for [PWIR](http://artemis.wszib.edu.pl/~kaszteln/pwir) course showing how REST API can be created and used to build rich internet applications.

 ## Requirements